nuthanc/angular_course/my-ngrx-imp/README.md

 ### Features to add

-* Auto login and logout
+* Auth Guard/Resolver
-* Auth Interceptor
+* CanDeactivate in edit